The Strait Gate and the Narrow Way

 Luke 18:25 “For it is easier for a camel to go through a needles eye, than for a rich man to enter the kingdom of God.”

-I use this verse….for it exemplifies the setting of everything aside to “enter in”.
+I use this verse….for it exemplifies that we need to set everything aside to “enter in”.

 In the old walled cities of Israel…..there were gates….wide and broad; which the caravans of camels and carts came in and out all day.
 There were guards, it is true….but they seldom restricted the merchandise from coming in and out.